It's Your Choice 2017

 Below is detailed information regarding enrollment and plan change opportunities during and beyond the annual It’s Your Choice Open Enrollment period, dependent eligibility, benefits and services, Medicare and termination of coverage.

-Many of the changes for 2016 aimed to achieve cost savings that meet the requirements of the Governor's 2015-2017 Biennial Budget.
-In order to meet this savings, the Group Insurance Board approved changes to health plan deductibles, copays and prescription drug coverage.
+Many of the changes, which were effective in 2016, aimed to achieve cost savings required by the Governor's 2015-2017 Biennial Budget.
+In order to meet this savings, the Group Insurance Board approved changes to health plan deductibles, copayments and prescription drug coverage.

 Information about the State of Wisconsin Group Health Insurance Program in the Frequently Asked Questions applies to the following individuals: